sadumtarun/P-BI---Bike-Rentals/README.md

 ## Description

 This project aims to build an interactive Power BI dashboard to analyze and visualize bike rental demand in urban areas.
 By leveraging historical data, the dashboard will uncover patterns based on factors such as weather, season, holidays, and working days.
 These insights will help bike-rental forecasting companies optimize operations, enhance customer satisfaction, and support sustainable growth.
-The project will involve data cleaning, transformation, and modeling in Power BI
+The project will involve data cleaning, transformation, and modeling in Power BI.

 ## Dataset